hansonkd/rhubarb/README.md

 * Migrations - Automatically generate Schema changes as your data model updates.
 * Intuitively Solve N+1 without even realizing it
 * Simplify Aggregations / Joins / Subqueries
+* Heavily inspired by Django and built with the philosophy of take the best parts.
+* Public / Private Schema dichotomy
+*
 Rhubarb declares Postgres tables with Strawberry dataclasses.

 ```python